 Inside the plant, a door safety assessment can uncover potential hazards such as downward impacts, upward impacts, lateral impacts, or entrapment.
 While most industrial doors today come with a variety of engineered and programmed safety enhancements, it’s essential to learn what shortcomings – if any – are present during a site survey.

-Available Assessment Plans
+Available Assessment Plans for Large Facilities

 Not all site surveys are the same.
 Some focus on safety at the loading dock.
 Others are geared more toward in-plant energy savings related to doors, while another survey can detail plans about the ROI customers can expect on high-volume, low-speed (HVLS) fans.